Today's Daily Tip

 Finally, yoga is overcoming its reputation as a mysterious, foreign, and fringe activity and now often coexists happily with traditional American life.
 In many circles, yoga is deeply influencing cultural values, and families are at the forefront of making this happen.

-Yoga teachers Lisa and Charles Matkin of Garrison, New York, are representative of today's American yoga family: They were both raised by yogi parents and are passing on the practice to their two children, Tatiana, age six, and Ian, three.
+Yoga teachers Lisa and Charles Matkin of Garrison, New York, are representative of today's American yoga family: They were both raised by yogi parents and are passing on the practice to their two children, Tatiana and Ian.
 But it took time and effort for both Charles and Lisa to fully embrace the spiritual practice of yoga they now pass on to their children.

 Like the Beatles and the Beach Boys, Charles Matkin's grandparents began practicing yoga under the famous Maharishi Mahesh Yogi, founder of the international Transcendental Meditation movement.
 Charles was raised in Maharishi's 4,000-person yogic community in Fairfield, Iowa, where he began a daily meditation and asana practice around the age of 10.
 His memories are fond ones.
 OK, so maybe he was jealous of his superflexible sister, and he did sometimes get tired of his mom nagging him—"Did you meditate today, Charles?"—but overall, he loved practicing with his family and treasured the support of the community.
 "We practiced asana and meditation together," Charles remembers, "but it was much more than that.
 We were so close.
 It was just an incredible way to grow up."